A Guide to Physical Therapy for Knee Pain

 - Repeat for 10 repetitions for 2 to 3 sets total

-This is a great exercise to improve balance and proprioception of the entire leg and trunk (the ability to know where your body is in space).
+This is a great exercise to improve balance and proprioception of the entire leg and trunk (knowing where your body is in space).

-- Start by standing on one leg with the other leg slightly bent at the knee
+- Start in a standing position on one leg with a slight bend, then lift the other foot off the ground to balance

 - Stand near a table, wall, or counter if needed for safety